Mostafa-SAID7/Bunzo/README.md

 ## ✨ Overview

-Foodieland is a **single-page application (SPA)** designed for food enthusiasts.
+Foodieland is a web application designed for food enthusiasts.
 It offers a seamless experience for Browse recipes, reading blogs, and managing content. **Admin users** have comprehensive control to add, edit, and delete recipes and blogs, while **regular users** can explore content and interact with the platform.

 -----